 Performing Arts Aptitude Admissions

 Kensington Aldridge Academy is a Performing & Creative Arts (PCA) specialist academy.
-We admit up to 18 students (10%) of our annual Year 7 intake to pupils who are able to demonstrate an aptitude in Performing and Creative Arts through an aptitude test.
+We admit up to 18 students (10%) of our annual Year 7 intake to pupils who are able to demonstrate an aptitude in the Performing Arts through an aptitude test.

 The first nine of these places will be offered to students who qualify for “pupil premium” and who score highest in the aptitude test.
 This safeguard ensures the socio-economic background of students coming via the aptitude route will reflect that of the wider school.
 The second nine offers can be for pupil premium or non-pupil premium students – they will be offered on the basis of the score in the aptitude test only.

 How to Apply

-To apply for a PCA aptitude place you must:
+To apply for a Performing Arts aptitude place you must:

 · Apply as normal through your borough of residence ensuring that you name KAA on your list of school preferences

 If you have any questions about the process, please email email@example.com.

-Our annual assessment day for the PCA aptitude tests will take place mid-October each academic year.
-The date for this year’s test is Saturday 16th October 2021.
+Our annual assessment day for the Performing Arts aptitude tests will take place mid-October each academic year.
+The date for this year’s test is Saturday 14th October 2023.

 The test consists of three sections: Music, Dance and Drama.
 It is important to state that students must take part in all three tests, regardless of whether they have a particular aptitude in one subject; we want to see how they perform across all three disciplines.
 It is also important to state that all the tests and activities are unseen, so there is nothing to prepare in advance and to ensure fairness the content of the tests will change each year.
 Each test will last for around 20 minutes; therefore, applicants will be required for 60 minutes in total.